Discovering and Explaining the Representation Bottleneck of DNNs: Experimental details and more results

-We aim to evaluate how the estimated $J^{(m)}$ value will be affected by the randomness in the sampling process.
-During the sampling process to compute $J^{(m)}(x)$, we need to sample over multiple pairs of variables $(i,j)$ and multiple contexts $S$.
-Therefore, we first fixed 100 pairs of $(i,j)$, and evaluated the instability of $J^{(m)}(x)$ \emph{w.r.t} the sampling of the contexts $S$.
+Based on the above definition, we used the trained AlexNet on the Tiny-ImageNet dataset and VGG-16 on the CIFAR-10 dataset to compute the above instability.
+We conducted two experiments to evaluate the instability of $J^{(m)}$ \textit{w.r.t} the sampling of the contexts $S$ and the sampling of pairs $(i,j)$, respectively.
+In the first experiment, we fixed 100 pairs of $(i,j)$ and evaluated the instability of $J^{(m)}$ \textit{w.r.t} the sampling of the contexts $S$.
 Figure \ref{fig:investigate_tabular}(b) shows that on the two datasets, when the sampling number of $S$ increased, the instability decreased.
-Furthermore, when the sampling number of $S$ was greater than 100 (\emph{i.e.,} our setting), the instability value was less than 0.05, which indicated a stable approximation.
-Secondly, we evaluated the instability \emph{w.r.t} the sampling processes of $(i,j)$, where the sampling number of $S$ was set to 100 as mentioned above.
-As Figure \ref{fig:investigate_tabular}(b) shows, when the sampling number of $(i,j)$ pairs increased, the instabilities decreased.
-When the sampling number of $(i,j)$ pairs was greater than 200 (\emph{i.e.,} our setting), the instability was less than 0.1, which indicated a stable approximation of $J^{(m)} (x)$.
-These results demonstrated that our sampling strategy can well approximate the interaction strength $J^{(m)}$.
+Furthermore, when the sampling number of $S$ was greater than 100 (\textit{i.e.,} our setting), the instability value was less than 0.05, which indicated a stable approximation.
+In the second experiment, we evaluated the instability \textit{w.r.t} the sampling processes of $(i,j)$, where the sampling number of S was set to 100 as above-mentioned.
+As Figure \ref{fig:investigate_tabular}(b) shows, when the sampling number of $(i,j)$ pairs increased, the instability decreased.
+When the sampling number of $(i,j)$ pairs was greater than 200 (\textit{i.e.,} our setting), the instability was less than 0.1, which indicated a stable approximation of $J^{(m)}$.
+These results demonstrated that the adopted sampling strategy could well approximate the interaction strength $J^{(m)}$.

-\textbf{Implementation details of adversarial attacks.} Here, we introduce how to measure the adversarial robustness in section \ref{sec:experiments}.
+\textbf{Implementation details of adversarial attacks.} Here, we introduce how to measure the adversarial robustness in Section \ref{sec:experiments}.
 We adopted the untargeted PGD attack \citep{madry2018towards} with the $L_\infty$ constraint $\Vert \Delta x\Vert_\infty \le \epsilon$ to generate adversarial examples.
 For the census dataset, we set $\epsilon=0.6$ and the attack was conducted with 100 steps.
 For the commercial dataset, we set $\epsilon=0.2$ and the attack was conducted with 50 steps.
 The step size was set to 0.01 for all attacks.